Melaynee/infinity-insight/README.md

 - **Axios:** Used for making asynchronous requests to the server, facilitating smooth data retrieval.
 - **Tailwind CSS:** Enhances the styling with a utility-first CSS framework.
 - **TypeScript:** Adds static typing for a more robust and maintainable codebase.
+- **Redux Toolkit:** For state management in the React application.

 ## How to Use